RWS/tridion-sites-api-docs/addingapps.md

 2. From the top menu, select the **Apps & Developers** tab.
 3. Select the **Apps** tab below it.
 4. Select the app you would like to update.
 5. If you would like to have more than one version of your app live on the app store simultaneously, select **Add a new version**.
-This creates multiple instances of the same app.
+This creates another instances of the same app.
 5. Edit the form with your changes.
 6. Select **Save** button to submit your updated app (or your separate, new version of your app) for review.